hwdsl2/docker-ipsec-vpn-server/README.md

 (Optional) Install the `nano` editor:

 ```
+# For Debian-based image
 apt-get update && apt-get -y install nano
+# For Alpine-based image
+apk add --no-cache nano
 ```

 Then run your commands inside the container.
 When finished, exit the container and restart if needed: